Dry Weather Forecast In Sindh - UrduPoint

 Dry Weather Forecast In Sindh

-KARACHI, (UrduPoint / Pakistan Point News - 23rd Nov, 2024) Pakistan Meteorological Department on Saturday predicted dry weather in most districts of the Sindh province during the next 24 hours.
+KARACHI, (UrduPoint / Pakistan Point News - 24th Nov, 2024) Pakistan Meteorological Department on Sunday predicted dry weather is in most districts of the Sindh province during the next 24 hours.

 However, smog or shallow fog is predicted in Kashmore, Sukkur, Jacobabad, Tandojam and their surroundings during morning or night hours.